rpcpool/yellowstone-faithful/README.md

 ## Usage

 This repo provides the `faithful-cli` command line interface.
-This tool allows you to interact with the Old Faithful archive as stored on disk (if you have made a local copy) or directly from Filecoin.
+This tool allows you to interact with the Old Faithful archive as stored on disk (if you have made a local copy), from old-faithful.net or directly from Filecoin.
 The CLI provides an RPC server that supports;

   - getBlock
   - getTransaction